 A hub of art and culture in downtown Naples, the Naples Art Association is dedicated to enriching the community with visual arts and education.
 While the center does showcase a variety of exhibitions in its galleries, the non-profit organization also offers many classes and workshops and hosts some of the area's top annual festivals.
 With no admission charge, be sure to add this stop to your downtown agenda.

 Looking for a more eclectic gallery scene?
 You'll find it throughout downtown Naples.
-Numerous fine art galleries line Broad Avenue at Third Street South, featuring a variety of work from realist to abstract paintings.
+Numerous fine art galleries are located in the Third Street South shopping and dining district, featuring a variety of work from realist to abstract paintings.
 You'll find more on Fifth Avenue South and at Crayton Cove near the Naples City Dock.

 With passionate local gallery owners and fine art galore, art lovers in search of something "uniquely Naples" are in for a treat.

 The Marco Island Center for the Arts offers free galleries for browsing, an excellent gift shop with items made by island artists, a variety of classes and workshops, special musical performances and several popular outdoor art shows and festivals.